Woman gets probation for confrontation with Black bicyclists

 After that, Donoshaytis tries to knock the phone out of Campbell’s hands, and the recording shakes and stops.
 Campbell said she hit his arm twice.

-Campbell said the woman confronted him just after he finished a 15-mile (24-kilometer) bike ride with his cousin and friend from the nearby suburb of Skokie, where Campbell says he grew up.
+Campbell said the woman confronted him just after he finished a 15-mile bike ride with his cousin and friend from the nearby suburb of Skokie, where Campbell said he grew up.

 Campbell said Donoshaytis told them, “This is America.
 This is America.
 You can’t do this.
 I’m from Winnetka.
 You need to go back where you’re from.”